 top of page

-2026 Program:
+2026 Fellowship:

 Stockholm, Sweden

-Our Program
+Our Fellowship

 Working with partner institutions and sourcing mentor-leaders, NSLI connects Scholars with untapped, impactful educational opportunities, inspiring mentors and introduces them to successful organizations leading in challenging real-world contexts.